 Visit our website, www.ChristianFoodAddicts.weebly.com.
-You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, the play-back phone number to listen to recorded meetings, the format for this meeting, member phone numbers (accessible only with a password), and how to be added to our phone list and Facebook page.
-Please call or text Barbara in New Jersey at 973-219-1403 to be added to the phone list or to update your contact information.
+You will find the following information: The 12-steps with their Biblical comparisons, a list of additional Christian meetings, the play-back phone number to listen to recorded meetings, the format for this meeting, member phone numbers (accessible only with a password), and how to be added to our Facebook page.

 The Christian Food Addicts in Recovery Intergroup meetings will be held the first Sunday of the month at 6:55 AM EST (after our regular meeting).

 Phone Meeting Guidelines

 1. When connecting to the bridge, you come in muted.
 In order to ensure a quiet meeting, please keep your phone muted at all times unless you are sharing.
 Press *1 to unmute, then *1 to mute again.
 Press * for other phone bridge instructions.

 2. By group conscience we do not mention specific foods by name, or which food fellowship or church affiliation we belong to.
 We share the common denominator that Jesus Christ is our Lord and Savior.